AD-SDL/rpl_workcell/README.md

     args:
       config_path: /home/rpl/wei_ws/demo/rpl_workcell/pcr_workcell/protocol_files/ot2_pcr_config.yaml
 ```

+This workflow uses just one of the 12 modules defines in the

 **NOTE**: Raf writes as follows.
 This is not clear to me, as I do not see any of the words that he lists  (step name, robot, action name, vars) in the example: